eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
-      - ``content`` Paste a configuration block of text here for applying to the target device(s)
+      - ``Content`` Paste a configuration block of text here for applying to the target device(s)
-      - ``driver`` Which Netmiko driver to use when connecting to the device
+      - ``Driver`` Which Netmiko driver to use when connecting to the device
       - ``Use driver from device`` If set to True, the driver defined at device level (``netmiko_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
-      - ``enable_mode`` If checked, Netmiko should enter enable mode on the device before applying the above configuration block
+      - ``Enter Enable mode`` If checked, Netmiko should enter enable mode on the device before applying the above configuration block
-      - ``fast_cli`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
+      - ``Fast Cli`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
-      - ``timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
+      - ``Timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
-      - ``delay_factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
+      - ``Delay factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
 Delay factor is used in the send_command Netmiko method.
 See here for more explanation: (https://pynet.twb-tech.com/blog/automation/netmiko-what-is-done.html)
-      - ``global_delay_factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
+      - ``Global delay factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
 Global delay factor affects more delays beyond Netmiko send_command.
 Increase this for devices that have trouble buffering and responding quickly.

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `content` input field of its configuration form.